tadeaspetak/make-me-move/README.md

 My Electron experience has been incomparably more enjoyable and I would definitely take it into consideration if I were to develop a serious desktop app.

-## Development environment
+### Tools & Environment

 The great thing about developing a desktop app using the ubiquitous web stack is that you have all your handy frameworks & tools at your disposal.
 Make Me Move has been written using [React](https://facebook.github.io/react/) and [Webpack](https://webpack.github.io/).

-This makes it relatively easy to set up hot swapping which is, in my opinion, quite rare in the realm of native desktop apps.
+This makes it relatively easy to, for example, set up hot swapping which is quite rare in the realm of native desktop apps.
 Check the source to see how it's done.